 Both Hosanna-Tabor and Our Lady of Guadalupe involved wrongful termination claims, and Hosanna-Tabor held that such claims were barred regardless of the type of relief sought.
-See Hosanna-Tabor, 132 S. Ct. at 709 (“The case before us is an employment discrimination suit brought on behalf of a minister, challenging her church’s decision to fire her.
+See Hosanna-Tabor, 565 U.S. at 196 (“The case before us is an employment discrimination suit brought on behalf of a minister, challenging her church’s decision to fire her.
 Today we hold only that the ministerial exception bars such a suit.
 We express no view on whether the exception bars other types of suits, including actions by employees alleging breach of contract or tortious conduct by their religious employers.”).
 The logic of both clearly would embrace claims of failure to hire, but neither explicitly addressed whether or to what extent the exception barred challenges based on discrimination in terms and conditions of employment.
 See also Petruska, 462 F.3d at 308 n.11 (noting that the court was not deciding whether the ministerial exception would bar claims for hostile work environment sexual harassment). ).
 Cf. Elvig v.
 Calvin Presbyterian Church, 375 F.3d 951, 964 (9th Cir.
 2004) (review of a church’s decision to terminate plaintiff’s ministry foreclosed, but plaintiff’s hostile environment claims may be pursued).

 The Hosanna-Tabor Court did make clear that, where the ministerial exception applies, it bars wrongful-termination claims regardless of the type of relief sought.
-See Hosanna-Tabor, 132 S. Ct. at 709.
+See Hosanna-Tabor, 565 U.S. at194.
 In addition, the ministerial exception applies even if the plaintiff asserts that the defendant’s claimed religious reason for the firing is merely pretextual.
-See id.
+See id. at 194-95.

 Discrimination because of religion

 Title VII prohibits adverse employment actions motivated by a protected characteristic; among those characteristics is “religion.”
 42 U.S.C. § 2000e–2(a)(1).
 Where a Title VII religious-discrimination claim is grounded on a claim that the employer was motivated by the plaintiff’s religious beliefs, the instructions provided in this Chapter should be a good fit.
 But “religion” as used in Title VII includes more than religious belief.
 “The term ‘religion’ includes all aspects of religious observance and practice, as well as belief, unless an employer demonstrates that he is unable to reasonably accommodate to an employee’s or prospective employee’s religious observance or practice without undue hardship on the conduct of the employer’s business.”
 42 U.S.C. § 2000e(j).
 Coupling this definition with the statutory prohibition on discrimination “because of … religion,” 42 U.S.C. § 2000e–2(a)(1), the Supreme Court has recognized a Title VII disparate-treatment claim for failure to accommodate a religious practice.
 See E.E.O.C. v.
-Abercrombie & Fitch Stores, Inc., 135 S. Ct.
-2028, 2033-34 (2015) (holding that “religious practice is one of the protected characteristics that cannot be accorded disparate treatment and must be accommodated”).
+Abercrombie & Fitch Stores, Inc., 575 U.S. 768, 775 (2015) (holding that “religious practice is one of the protected characteristics that cannot be accorded disparate treatment and must be accommodated”).